gemfileparser/gemfileparser/README.md

 # gemfileparser
-Parse Ruby Gemfile's using Python.
-Supports Gemfiles and .gemspec files.
+Parse Ruby Gemfile using Python.
+Support Ruby Gemfiles and .gemspec files as well as Cocoapod .podspec files.

 ### Installation
-If using pip, use the command `sudo pip install gemfileparser`
+In a virtualenv, use the command `pip install gemfileparser`

-Else use the following commands
+Else if using a git clone, use the following commands:

 ```
 git clone https://github.com/gemfileparser/gemfileparser.git
 cd gemfileparser